-Committees.
-Committees support the responsibilities of the Executive Director for day-to-day operations of the Port, providing a mechanism for the Commission to execute its fiduciary responsibilities.
-Committees may be created and their members appointed by the President, with the concurrence of the Commission.
+6. Committees.
+Committees support the responsibilities of the Executive Director for dayto-day operations of the Port, providing a mechanism for the Commission to execute its fiduciary responsibilities.
+Committees may be created, and their members appointed by the President, with the concurrence of the Commission.

-Port committees exist at the discretion of the Commission and may be formed, dismantled, inactivated or activated as conditions dictate.
+Port committees exist at the discretion of the Commission and may be formed, dismantled, inactivated, or activated as conditions dictate.
 The functions of a committee shall be designated by the Commission at the time the committee is created.
 It shall be the responsibility of a committee to investigate, discuss, and collect information on behalf of the Commission.
-Committees do not have the authority to act on behalf of the Port Commission unless specifically authorized by vote of the Commission.
+Committees do not have the authority to act on behalf of the Port Commission unless specifically authorized by vote of the Commission, pursuant to ORS 777.933.

-Committees that are given authority to make decisions for the Commission, or to collectively make recommendations to the Commission for action, will follow Oregon's Public Meetings Law and will require a public notice of meetings, a quorum present, and minutes recorded.
+Standing or Executive Committees that are given authority to make decisions for the Commission, or to collectively make recommendations to the Commission for action, will follow Oregon's Public Meetings Law and will require a public notice of meetings, a quorum present, and minutes recorded.
 Public Meetings Law does not apply to committees whose members are charged to form their recommendations individually rather than collegially through a quorum requirement.

-The Finance and Personnel Committees are internal committees.
+The Bridge, Finance and Personnel Committees are internal committees.
 The President and Vice President serve as members of the Personnel Committee.
 The Secretary and Treasurer serve as members of the Finance Committee.
+Any two Commissioners shall serve as members of the Bridge Committee1.
 These committees assist staff with operational and preliminary issues.
 It is not necessary that a quorum be present for an internal committee member to act.
 Any recommendation by an internal committee member to the Port Commission shall be made individually rather than collegially with another internal committee member, even if committee members agree on a recommendation.